hammer-io/tyr/README.md

 1. Create a [GitHub](https://github.com/) account.
 At this current stage of development, GitHub is the default version control platform for storing and managing your code.
+2. Ensure that you linked your TravisCI account to your GitHub account.
-2. Create a [Heroku](https://signup.heroku.com/) account.
+3. Create a [Heroku](https://signup.heroku.com/) account.
 At this current stage of development, Heroku is the default web hosting service.
-3. After creating a Heroku account, find your API key [here](https://dashboard.heroku.com/account).
+4. After creating a Heroku account, find your API key [here](https://dashboard.heroku.com/account).
 Make sure to copy it as you'll need it to sign in to Heroku.

 ### Installation